applecuckoo/random-stuff/README.md

 > This commit was signed with the committer’s verified signature.

-That means that I will have made a commit from my laptop through GitHub Desktop or my code editor, as my laptop has an SSH key tied to it.
+That means that I will have made a commit from my laptop or my desktop through GitHub Desktop or VS Code, as my computers both have an SSH key tied to it.

 Otherwise, it will say this: